 Was a famous lens designer of Ernst Leitz Canada at Midland, Ontario.
 Walter Mandler dominated the optical development within Leitz from about 1950 till about 1985.
 He was 'wissenschaftlicher Mitarbeiter' (science assistant) in the department of Max Berek and had intimate knowledge of the challenges and problems associated with the lenses for the small Leica format.
+He was an expert on the chemistry and properties of the different optical glasses.
 When Leitz decided to set up a new company in Canada, he was asked to structure and manage the optical department there.
 Already in the fifties, the Leitz designers recognized the fundamental problems of small format and high-speed lenses and on both sides of the Atlantic solutions were created.
 In Wetzlar it was professor Marx who explored the first attempts of an aspherical design and in Midland it was Mandler who sought the service of the computer to speed up the design process.
 The period from 1950 to 1970 was one of the most exciting periods for optical designers as new approaches and insights could be explored without cost considerations, because of intense competition.

 Dr. Walter Mandler